 If you have been following Fit Recovery for some time, then you will be familiar with all of the brain enhancing supplements that I’ve discussed above.
 You will also be familiar with Sleep Support, which is my favorite sleep aid for occasional use and which contains all of the above supplements (including a small dose of phenibut) except for mucuna pruriens.
 You can read my review of Sleep Support here.

-As it turns out, Alcohol Support – produced by the same company as Sleep Support – does contain mucuna pruriens.
-You can read my review of Alcohol Support here.
-If you are trying to quit drinking alcohol, then taking Sleep Support along with Alcohol Support may help make your transition much easier.
+As it turns out, Calm Support – produced by the same company as Sleep Support – does contain mucuna pruriens.
+You can read my review of Calm Support here.
+If you are trying to quit drinking alcohol, then taking Sleep Support along with Calm Support may help make your transition much easier.

 If you want to try all five of these supplements individually, then you will get the best deal from a company called Absorb Health.
 Their Mood Enhancer Power Pack contains every one of the above for a total of $59.99: